 These systems dominate our cultural narrative and their massive social reach effects non-believers.
 Demons are powerful symbols or typologies in our culture.
 They are a popular genre in TV and movies as well as religion.
 However, that doesn’t make them real.

 So, it’s important to remember that automatic handwriting can trigger our primal protective instinct.
 This is our fight, flight, or freeze response.
 Whatever typologies or symbols you associate with your deepest fears are likely to show up, and deep fears can cause hallucinations.
 Thus, if you are prone to seeing aliens or demons, then these typologies may surface.
 We’ll discuss this more in the dangers next.

 The Dangers of Automatic Writing

-his process will bring up repressed memories, along with deep emotional and psychological truths.
-So, prepare properly before engaging in any inner work.
+This process will also bring up repressed memories, along with deep emotional and psychological truths.
+Prepare properly yourself before engaging in any inner work.
 By all means, make sure you are ready to use this process.